LGBTQ rights in Malta: Order of St. John

-During the rule of the Order of St John, sodomy was considered a common practice in Malta, and generally associated with Italians and Muslims.
-It was common for males attracted towards other males, including knights, who had to be supposedly celibate, to seek sexual favours with young looking men, identifiable effeminate males, and sometimes to practise pederasty.
+During the rule of the Order of St John, sodomy was considered a common enough occurrence among members of the Military Order in Malta, but was associated with Italians or Muslims.
+It was also common preference for men attracted to men (including knights who had taken vows of celibacy) to look for sex with younger looking men, effeminate men, or to be drawn towards pederasty.

-Towards the 17th century, there was harsh prejudice and laws towards those who were found guilty or speak openly of being involved in actual or perceived homosexual behaviour.
-The Scottish voyager and author William Lithgow, writing in March 1616, reported that a Spanish soldier and a Maltese teenage boy were publicly "burnt to ashes" for confessing to have practised sodomy together.
-As a consequence, and fear of a similar outcome, about a hundred males involved in same-sex prostitution sailed to Sicily the following day.
-This episode, published abroad by a foreign writer, is the most detailed account of LGBT life during the rule of the Order.
-It represents that homosexuality was still a taboo, but a widespread practice, an open secret, and LGBT-related information was suppressed.
+However, conditions hardened into the 17th century as the reforms of the Catholic Counter Reformation rippled out, and there was an increase in prejudice and laws against those involved in homosexual behaviour.
+The Scottish voyager and author William Lithgow, writing in 1616, reported that a Spanish soldier and a Maltese teenage boy were publicly "burnt to ashes" for confessing to have had sex together.
+As a consequence, and for fear of a similar outcome, it was reported that at least a hundred men (possibly involved in prostitution) subsequently fled to Sicily the following day.
+Buttigieg argues that this indicated that while homosexuality was taboo, it was nevertheless widespread enough and discretely tolerated.

 An uncommon case, heard at the Castellania in 1774, involved an intersex person, 17-year-old Rosa Mifsud from Luqa, who petitioned for a sex change by dressing as a man.
-Two medical experts were appointed by the court to perform an examination.
-This court case is notable as it details the use of experts in the field, similar to the late modern period.
-The examiners were the physician-in-chief and a senior surgeon, both working at the Sacra Infermeria.
+Two medical experts were appointed by the court to perform an examination. - the physician-in-chief and a senior surgeon, both working at the Sacra Infermeria.
 Mifsud had petitioned the Grandmaster to be recognized as a male, and it was the Grandmaster himself who took the final decision for Mifsud to wear only men's clothes from then on.